manniwood/dbmigrator/README.md

 [![](https://godoc.org/github.com/manniwood/dbmigrator?status.svg)](https://godoc.org/github.com/manniwood/dbmigrator)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-# DBMigrator (Work in Progress)
+# DBMigrator: A Minimalist Database Migrator

-DBMigrator is an experiment to see just how simple a database migrator can be.
+DBMigrator is an experiment to see just how minimal a database migrator can be.

 I was tempted to just write this in Bash, calling PostgreSQL's `psql` client when necessary.
 But I decided to do it in Go.